kfmatovic716/HEALTH-INSURANCE-COST-ML/README.md

             <li>The non-smokers have some outliers that are not much of a significant concern because they are still lower than the typical cost for smokers</li>
             <img src="/images/agevscharges.png"/>
             <li>The red regression line illustrates a positive correlation between the insurance charges and the policyholder's age and insurance tend to increase as the policyholder gets older.</li>
-            <li>At every age level, insurance costs vary widely, ranging from about $1,000 to $60,000.
+            <li>At every age level, insurance charges vary widely, ranging from about $1,000 to $60,000.
 These variations are likely driven by additional factors such as smoking status, chronic health conditions, and BMI.
 In general, younger policyholders (age < 35) have lower charges but some charges were high mainly due to some outliers, who might be a smoker, has high BMI or has chronic disease. </li>
             <li>Although the trendline shows a steady increase with age, cost variations remain large among older policyholders (age > 50), indicating that not all older individuals pay high insurance premiums. </li>
             <img src="/images/bmivscharges.png"/>
-             <li></li>
-            <li></li>
+             <li>The regression line shows an upward trend and a shallow slope.
+This suggests that higher BMI is associated with higher insurance charges but does not appear to be a strong predictor of charges due to the shallow slope.</li>
+            <li>Just like the relationship between age and insurance charges above, insurance charges vary widely at every BMI value, ranging from approximately $1,000 to over $60,000.
+It is likely that other factors such as smoker status, age and chronic diseases play a much significant role in determining costs.</li>
+            <li>Most policyholders fall in between approximately 20 to 35, where charges vary significantly.
+This suggests that showing that BMI is not a reliable standalone predictor of charges.</li>
+            <li>Higher charges above $40K appear more frequently in BMI above 30.
+On the other hand, some with very high BMI are still in low charges.
+This again indicates that there are other factors that interacts with BMI in predicting charges.</li>
         </ul>
        <br>
     <li><strong>Multivariate Analysis</strong></li>
         <ul>
             <img src="/images/pairplot.png"/>
-            <li></li>
-            <li></li>
+            <li>Across all ages, smokers consistenly incur higher charges than non-smokers.
+In general, older payholders pay more charges but with smoking status creates a significant difference than age alone.</li>
+            <li>Smokers with high BMI over 30 incur high charges (some over $60K).
+Non-smokers show less of a clear pattern since many with high BMI still fall in the low-to-mid insuarnce charge range.
+This means that smoking amplifies the effect of BMI on costs.</li>
+            <li>There is no clear trend between age and BMI.
+In this dataset, age and BMI are independent.
+Smokers and non-smokers are scattered similarly across the BMI and age spectrum.</li>
+            <li>Smoking status is the strongest, most consistent driver of high insurance charges across all features.
+In almost every subplot, smokers (yellow) are shifted charges upwars compared to non-smokers which reinforces the idea that smoking status is a key driver in predicting insurance costs, more influential than age or BMI.</li>
         </ul>
 </ul>

 ## MODELLING USING MACHINE LEARNING ALGORITHMS